Stein's method for the half-normal distribution with applications to limit theorems related to the simple symmetric random walk: The number of sign changes

 \section{The number of sign changes}

 Recall the definition of $C_{2m+1}$ from \eqref{Cn}.
 It is known (see Theorem 1 in Section 5 of Chapter 3 of \cite{Fel1}, for example) that for $s=0,1,\dotsc,m$

 Thus, $p$ is very similar to the probability mass function $q$ of $N_n$ from Section \ref{max} (see \eqref{Mneq3}).
-This allows for a proof of Theorem \ref{theo3}, which is completely analogous to the proof of Lemma \ref{VYlemma}.
-This is why we will omit some details of the proof.
-The next lemma easily follows from \eqref{Cneq1} and Proposition \ref{golreingen}.
+This allows for a proof of Theorem \ref{theo3}, which is completely analogous to the proof of Lemma \ref{VYlemma} and an analogue of Remark \ref{remclt} is also valid, here.
+This is why we omit the details of the proof but just give the suitable Stein characterization of $C_{2m+1}$, which easily follows from \eqref{Cneq1} and Proposition \ref{golreingen}. \begin{lemma} A random variable $X$ with values in $I:=[0,m]\cap\Z$ has the probability mass function $p$, if and only if for all functions $g\in\F(p)$